Sales Tax Collections

 California sales and use taxes are imposed on the total retail price of tangible personal property.
 Sales tax is imposed on every retailer for the privilege of selling tangible personal property, and use tax is imposed on the purchaser, usually for goods purchased out-of-state for use in California.
 Sales tax is imposed on the seller and use tax is imposed on the purchaser at the same rate.

-These sales tax amounts represent only the collections attributable to local Bradley-Burns portion of sales tax from 2011 to 2015.
+The sales tax amounts in the interactive map above represent only the collections attributable to local Bradley-Burns portion of sales tax from 2011 to 2016.
 For a full historical description of sales tax rates and beneficiaries in San Francisco and throughout California, vist the Board of Equalization.

 Data is available annually in order to protect the confidentiality of the sales tax data.
 Data for the new calendar year is updated on the website in April of each year.